codeplea/tinyexpr/README.md

 ##Hints

 - All functions/types start with the letters *te*.

-- If there is an error, you can usually still evaluate the first part of the expression.
-This may or may not be useful to you.

 - To allow constant optimization, surround constant expressions in parentheses.
   For example "x+(1+5)" will evaluate the "(1+5)" expression at compile time and